alphagov/forms/ADR/ADR00TBD-use-rust-for-api.md

 ## Decision

-We will not build the API using Rust.
+We will not build this API using Rust.
 However, given the technical benefits that have been demonstrated above, we will look at working on some of the mitigations required for the organisational disadvantages and consider Rust again in the future for small slices of our project where the risk of those issues has much less impact (For example writing an AWS Lambda in Rust).

 ## Consequences

-- To mitigate the disadvantages mentioned above, we will:
-  - Work in the wider GDS community to raise awareness and educate
+- To mitigate the disadvantages mentioned above, we will work in the wider GDS community to raise awareness and educate, including:
+	- Lunch & Learn sessions on introductions to Rust
+	- Q&A sessions on where it would make sense to use Rust in the GDS
+	- If interest is strong, mentoring options to bring people up to speed.
-- We will also re-assess the organisational knowledge and support for this again when looking at options for languages for future aspects of our service.
+- In our team, we will also re-assess the organisational knowledge and support for this again when looking at options for languages for future aspects of our service.